 DCU graduates are highly sought after in the job market, with many going on to pursue management roles in organisations both at home and abroad.

 Graduates will find employment with multinational companies, consultancy firms, the public sector and not-for-profit organisations.
 Graduates pursue specialist or generalist roles in human resource management, training and development, employee relations, research, consultancy, or as general managers particularly in international firms.

 Recent employers include Intel Ireland, ESB International, Bristol Myers Squibb, Trinity Mirror Group PLC, Tesco Ireland, DELL, Google Ireland, Mazars Ireland, ePeople Recruitment and Smurfit Kappa Group.
 There are also opportunities for those wishing to undertake further study to doctoral level.

 This programme is fully accredited by CIPD.
-Successful graduates thus qualify with both the Masters degree and a professional qualification (graduate membership of CIPD).
+Successful graduates thus qualify with both the Masters degree and a professional qualification (associate membership of CIPD).
 It equips students to become leaders in the fast-changing world of HR or in international business where there are responsibilities for people management.

 General Entry Requirements

 The minimum entry requirements for the programme are: